tage64/aqcp/diaries/Aron.md

 4/3 -- Proof read the report and sent it in

 8/3 -- Made the presentation video with sound recordings and powerpoint

+14/3 -- Made the final adjustments after the opponents feedback